EntySec/libpawn/README.md

 ## Features

-* Supports different ways of loading ELF and shared objects.
+* Supports different ways of loading executable files in-memory.
 * Supports most common executable file formats: `ELF`, `PE` and `Mach-O`.
 * Lightweight and small library that can be ported to almost every single program.